Elizabeth Stewart, Countess of Arran: Arran supremacy

 Arran's power over the young king James VI of Scotland, which he shared with Esmé Stewart, 1st Duke of Lennox, made him and his wife unpopular in Scotland.

 James VI gave Esmé Stewart gifts of jewels that remained from the collection of Mary, Queen of Scots, including in October 1581 a gold cross with diamonds and rubies, the "Great Harry" or "Great H of Scotland", and other pieces.
 The gift was witnessed by Countess of Arran, the Master of Ogilvy and officials of the wardrobe.
 After Esmé Stewart's death, some of the same jewels were obtained by the countess, and by another favourite Colonel William Stewart.

 In February 1583 she was in Edinburgh, to beg for her husband's liberty from the Ruthven Raiders.

-Arran had obtained a quantity of jewels royal belonging to James VI, or to his mother, Mary, Queen of Scots.
-On 28 May 1583 Elizabeth Stewart returned sets of pearl, ruby, and diamond buttons to the Master of Gray, who was master of the king's wardrobe.

 She approached the English diplomat Robert Bowes declaring her husband's commitment to amity with England, but Bowes described this initiative to Francis Walsingham as a "slender motion" of no value unless it came from the Earl.
 She wrote to Janet Scott, Lady Ferniehirst in October 1583 asking her to solicit the support of Mary Queen of Scots and the Hamiltons for her and her husband.

+Elizabeth Stewart and Arran resided at Holyrood Palace, where their lodgings included the "Balling House", a hall for dancing.
 Robert Bowes wrote that she had great rule in court in March 1584 and greater rule in the court of session, and was able to secure the acquittal of the Laird of Cessford and James Home of Coldenknowes, who had been threatened with imprisonment.
 In August William Davison heard that she and Arran had made a list of 60 people to forfeit in parliament, so that she might collect the dowries of several noble ladies, and that she had sat in the meetings of the Privy Council.
 Davison reported that the Countess of Arran had new keys made for the coffers containing the jewels and clothes of Mary, Queen of Scots.
-She was said to have tried on many of the old queen's garments to see if they fitted her, and chosen what she likes.
+She was said to have tried on many of the queen's garments to see if they fitted her, and chosen what she liked.